-- having a workplace alcohol policy in order to raise awareness, minimise harm and ensure that staff are able to access help (without fear of job loss) when an alcohol related problem arises - ensuring that customers are alware of choice in relation to alcohol measures, especially in the case of wine, e.g. small, medium and large glasses should be available
+- having a workplace alcohol policy in order to raise awareness, minimise harm and ensure that staff are able to access help (without fear of job loss) when an alcohol related problem arises - ensuring that customers are aware of choice in relation to alcohol measures, especially in the case of wine, e.g. small, medium and large glasses should be available

-- ensuring that customers are aware of choice in relation to the strength of alcohol in drinks such as wine and beer - availability of low alcohol alternatives - encouraging the consumption of food - providing contact details where assistance for alcohol related problems may be sought - having in place a policy/practice to deal with patrons who have consumed excessive alcohol - increasing the proportion of seating available so as to reduce the level of "vertical drinking"
+- ensuring that customers are aware of choice in relation to the strength of alcohol in drinks such as wine and beer - availability of low alcohol alternatives - encouraging the consumption of food - providing contact details where assistance for alcohol related problems may be sought - having in place a policy/practice which the Board expects the licenceholder to outline how staff will deal with patrons who have consumed excessive alcohol or are vulnerable. - increasing the proportion of seating available so as to reduce the level of "vertical drinking"